Splitties/refreshVersions/docs/setup.md

-This guide will help you setting up refreshVersions in a Gradle project.
+This guide will help you set up refreshVersions in a Gradle project.

 ## Ensure Gradle is up to date